-The schedule for the US$4.1 billion project calls for completion in 2017 of a twinning of the 59-year-old pipeline, to accelerate deliveries to 750,000 b/d from 300,000.
+The schedule for the C$4.1 billion (U.S. dollar at par) project calls for completion in 2017 of a twinning of the 59-year-old pipeline, to accelerate deliveries to 750,000 b/d from 300,000.
 Much of the new traffic is expected to come from growing oilsands plants in northern Alberta.
 The project volume exceeds initial estimates by about 150,000 b/d, and the final transportation service contracts fell only 100,000 b/d short of a potential maximum 850,000 b/d recorded in early rounds of the open season capacity auction.

 Just a year earlier, both the pipeline project and the widespread industry support for an overseas marketing drive were, at most, remote prospects that generated chatter at business conferences and lofty debates in regulatory circles but little action.
 The consensus in the industry capital of Calgary was that Pacific Coast pipeline projects -- Enbridge Inc.'s Northern Gateway proposal for an entirely new conduit from Edmonton to a tanker dock at Kitimat, BC, as well as the Trans Mountain scheme -- were long-range preparations for an unknown but likely distant time when U.S. outlets for Canadian production might become saturated.
 Global marketing was a controversial idea, dismissed as uneconomic by corporate leaders and promoted chiefly by armchair industrial generals in the universities and elder veterans of provincial and federal politics.